tayapro/twizy/README.md

 Finally, the user reaches the game itself.
 The Game screen presents a quiz where players answer a series of 10 questions.
-Each question appears one at a time with multiple-choice options, and users select their answer by pressing Enter.
+Each question appears one at a time with multiple-choice options.
+Navigating through the answer options is intuitive, using the up and down buttons, and the Enter button to select.
 The selected answer option is highlighted with inversive colors (the background and letter colors are swapped), making it easy to see which choice user has made.
-After answering the 10th question, the game transitions to the Outcome screen, where results are displayed, giving a summary of how well player performed.

 <img src="readme/game_screen.png" width="400" alt="tWIZY game screen image"/>

-Navigating through the answer options is intuitive, using the up and down buttons, and the Enter button to select.
 Throughout the game, a helpful navigation hint is displayed at the bottom of the screen.

+After answering the 10th question, the game transitions to the Outcome screen, where results are displayed, giving a summary of how well player performed.

 From the Game screen, the player has two navigation options: